georgemandis/recurse-roulette-server/README.md

 ### Server Code

-When a client connects to the server, that client is given a peer ID.
-The server keeps track of the peer IDs as they connect.
-When a client requests to connect to another client, the server returns a list of available peers to connect to and the client randomly picks an id from this list.
-Once two peers are connected, both peer ids are removed from this list.
-The server also keeps track of all online clients.
-When a client ends a connection with another client, their peer id is destroyed and they are taken.
-To rejoin, they reconnect and are given a new peer id.
+Recurse Roulette shuffles and reconnects clients every five minutes.
+To keep the clock consistent across all clients, the server keeps track of the time until the next chat round.
+Clients request the time from the server as soon as they connect.

+Clients need to click "Join" to connect to the signaling server and to be paired for the next chat round.
+When this happens, the client is given a peer ID by the server.
+When a new round starts, each client that has joined requests a partner from the server.
+The server pairs each client as the requests come in.
+If there is another client that has requested a partner, the server pairs those two clients, otherwise the server remembers the client’s peer ID until another client requests a partner.
+When the round ends, each client's peer ID is destroyed, which ends the current call, and each client is given a new ID for the next round.
+If a client disconnects, its peer ID is destroyed, and it must rejoin to receive a new one.

-The sever exposes three endpoints for the client to use:
+The sever exposes three endpoints:

 ```
-/api/peers
+/api/sitch
 ```

-This returns the list of available peers to connect do.
+This returns how much time is left in the current chat round.

 ```
-/api/peers/consume/:id
+/api/gimmePartner/:id
 ```

-This removes the specified id from the peer set.
-The client sends their own id upon a successful stream/call connection.
+This pairs the client with a partner.
+The client sends its own ID.

 ```
 /api/online
 ```

-This returns the total number of peers who are online.
-When clients hang up, their peer ID is destroyed and removed from this list.
+This returns the number of peers that have joined the chat round.

 ### Client Code

-When the client connects to the signaling server, a new peer object is created for that client.
+When the client joins the chat round and connects to the signaling server, a new peer object is created.

 ```
 peer = new Peer({...});
 ```

-Listeners are assigned for incoming connections from other peers
+Listeners are assigned for incoming connections from other peers.

 ```
 peer.on("call", async function (call)
 peer.on("connection", function (conn)
 ```

-Once a peer object is created, the client will try to initiate a data connection (`peer.connect`) and a media stream (`peer.call`) with the first available peer.
+When a client is given a partner, it will initiate a data connection (`peer.connect`) and a media stream (`peer.call`) using the peer ID given by the server.

 ```
-peerCall = peer.call(firstAvailablePeer, stream);
+peerCall = peer.call(specificPeer, stream);
-peerConn = peer.connect(firstAvailablePeer);
+peerConn = peer.connect(specificPeer);
 ```

 Once the connection is made the peers can share media streams and data.
-Once the connection is closed, the client destroys the peer object.
+When chat round is over or the connection is closed, the client destroys the peer object.

 ```
 peer.destroy();